Free Medical Camp in the Himalayas

 A number of local Sherpas have now summitted Mt Everest with Adventure Alternative.
 This is an achievement that is held in huge esteem by the Sherpa community, helping to further raise the profile of their home villages as successful and thriving communities.

-So far the physical achievements of the project include:
+So far the physical achievements of the Moving Mountains projects include;

 - Design, building, installation and commissioning of 6kw hydro-electric plant in Bumburi

-- Electrical connection of 66 Bumburi homes to the hydro-electric plant
+- Electrical connection of all Bumburi homes to the hydro-electric plant

 - Installation of hydro-mechanical milling machinery at the hydro plant in Bumburi